recommend-games/blog/content/posts/susd_effect/index.md

 Even more detailed results can be found [here](results.json).

-## Conclusion: the real Shut Up & Sit Down effect
+## Conclusion: the Shut Up & Sit Down effect is real

 According to synthetic control, in the weeks after a SU&SD video is published, 20% to 60% of the new ratings can be attributed to that review, in extreme cases up to 90%.
 In other words, **for some games interest increases tenfold**.
 It's hard to deny, SU&SD exercises a great deal of influence over the hobby – and finally we got some numbers to back up the anecdotes.
 They've worked over a decade on sharing the love for board games to a broader audience, and it's clear that they've been successful in doing so.